Goduu/aura-beam-annotator/README.md

 ## Contributing

-We welcome contributions to the AuraBean Components library.
+We welcome contributions to the AuraBeam Components library.
 Please read our contributing guidelines before submitting pull requests.

 ## License